 Clogged drains are one of the most common plumbing problems that homeowners run into.
 The telltale sign of a clogged drain is that water can no longer go down it easily.
 It either moves very sluggishly or just sits there maintaining the same water level.
 From kitchen sinks to showers and toilets, any drain in your house can become clogged.
 While there are ways you can take care of a clog at home, most homeowners would rather skip the dirty job and prevent clogs from forming in the first place.

 There are a few key ways you can prevent clogs.
 Keep in mind that the type of drain matters.
 For preventing toilet clogs, you need to be sure that only dissolvable waste is being flushed down the toilet.
 Toilet drains are only designed to handle toilet paper, which dissolves quickly once wet.
 Flushing other materials like paper towels, baby wipes or female hygiene products will almost certainly result in a clog.

 Other bathroom drains like showers and sinks are usually clogged by hair or soap.
 You can install a hair catcher over the drain in the shower or bathtub to prevent hair from entering the drain and blocking it.

 Plumbing Repair Experts in Southern California

 Our NATE-certified technicians are experienced at handling plumbing problems of all varieties from running toilets and leaky faucets to faulty hot water heaters.
 Since we were founded in 2000, we have been a primary source for plumbing solutions in Southern California.
 Not only do we offer affordable repairs, but we also provide expert installations and maintenance.
 In addition, we furnish the same range of services for all your heating, cooling, indoor air quality and PV solar needs.
-When it comes to home comfort, We Care Plumbing, Heating, Air, and Solar is your one-stop shop.
+When it comes to home comfort, We Care Plumbing, Heating and Air is your one-stop shop.
 Call our office in Murrieta or Orange today to schedule your appointment.